-Choosing Medicare Advantage Plans as an Alternative to Original Medicare
+Choosing Medicare Advantage plans as an alternative to Original Medicare

 - Advantage Plans must cover everything Original Medicare covers.
-Plans may offer added benefits, such as dental, vision, hearing, transportation, and more - Offered by private companies to replace Original Medicare and secondary insurance - Multiple options in each county, such as: - Health Maintenance Organizations (HMO): require care and services from providers and facilities in the plan's network - Preferred Provider Organizations (PPO): allow care and services from outside the network but typically with higher costs - Private-Fee-For-Service Plans (PFFS): determine how much it will pay doctors, other health care providers, and hospitals, and how much you must pay when you receive care - Medicare Savings Accounts (MSA): couples a high-deductible plan and savings account.
+Plans may offer added benefits such as dental, vision, hearing, transportation, and more - Offered by private companies to replace Original Medicare and secondary insurance - Multiple options in each county - " Health Maintenance Organizations (HMO): require care and services from providers and facilities in the plan's network - " Preferred Provider Organizations (PPO): allow care and services from outside the network but typically with higher costs - " Private-Fee-For-Service Plans (PFFS): determine how much it will pay doctors, other health care providers, and hospitals, and how much you must pay when you receive care - " Medicare Savings Accounts (MSA): couples a high-deductible plan and savings account.
 You can use money from the savings account to pay for your health care - Most plans include the Part D benefit (MAPD) - Enrollees pay the Part B premium and any other applicable costs

-When Can I Join, Switch, or Drop a Medicare Advantage Plan?
+When can I join, switch, or drop a Medicare Advantage plan?

-- When you first become eligible for Medicare, you can join during the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65 - If you get Medicare due to a disability, you can join during the 7-month period that begins 3 months before your 25th month of disability and ends 3 months after your 25th month of disability - From Oct.
-15 to Dec.
-7 anyone can join, switch, or drop a Medicare Advantage plan and coverage will begin Jan.
-1, as long as the plan gets your request by Dec.
-7
+- When you first become eligible for Medicare, you can join during the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65 - If you get Medicare due to a disability, you can join during the 7-month period that begins 3 months before your 25th month of disability and ends 3 months after your 25th month of disability - From October 15 to December 7 anyone can join, switch, or drop a Medicare Advantage plan, and coverage will begin January 1 as long as the plan gets your request by December 7